au-csci3600-22sp/git-github-fundamentals-dtroyer33/learned.md

 # VS Code Integration

-I have used Git with VS Code before, but I could never get it to work quite right except for a single time, when it accidently worked.
+I have used Git with VS Code before, but I could never get it to work quite right except for a single time, when it accidently worked...